-Finding little bite sized treats for the kids is one of my aims this year – I’m fed up of buying snacks and yes I know that fruit would be good but after a day at school or in the garden digging a little indulgence is good and using a small pastry cutter we were able to make these just the perfect size for a couple of bites.
-These fruit scones are based on a recipe from my childhood cookbook for Cherry Scones and with a little adaption the fruit wasn’t too heavy.
-So easy to make with kids – our Fruit Scones recipe.
+Finding little bite-sized treats for the kids is one of my aims this year – I’m fed up of buying snacks and yes I know that fruit would be good but after a day at school or in the garden digging, a little indulgence is good and using a small pastry cutter we were able to make these just the perfect size for a couple of bites.
+These fruit scones are based on a recipe from my childhood cookbook for Cherry Scones and with a little adaption the fruit wasn’t too heavy and ever so easy to make with kids – our Fruit Scones recipe.

 225g/8 oz Self-raising flour